ramoshe/thp9-RESTAPI/README.md

     4. Run `npm install` to install all project dependencies
     5. Run `npm run seed` to load the seed data
     6. Run `npm start` to get the project running on port 5000
-    7. Load the `RESTAPI.postman_collection.json` file into Postman to test.
+    7. Load the `RESTAPI.postman_collection.json` file into Postman to test all of the API's routes.
 If you don't have Postman [you can download it here](https://www.getpostman.com/downloads/).

 ## Project Description